Cappuccino

-Cappuccino (/ˌkæpᵿˈtʃiːnoʊ/, /it/; from German Kapuziner) is an espresso-based coffee drink traditionally prepared with steamed milk, including a layer of milk foam.
+Cappuccino (/ˌkæpᵿˈtʃiːnoʊ/, /it/) is an espresso-based coffee drink traditionally prepared with steamed milk, including a layer of milk foam.

 Variations of the drink involve the use of cream instead of milk, using non-dairy milk substitutes and flavoring with cocoa powder (in Europe and Australasia) or cinnamon (in the United States and South Korea).
-It is typically smaller in volume than that of a caffè latte, and topped with a thick layer of foam rather than being made with microfoam.
+It is typically smaller in volume than that of a caffè latte, and topped with a thick layer of macrofoam rather than being made with microfoam.

-The name comes from the Capuchin friars, referring to the color of their habits, and in this context, referring to the color of the beverage when milk is added in small portion to dark, brewed coffee (today mostly espresso).
+The name comes from the Capuchin friars, referring to the color of their habits, and in this context, referring to the color of the beverage when milk is added in small portions to dark, brewed coffee (today mostly espresso).
 The physical appearance of a modern cappuccino with espresso crema and steamed milk is a result of a long evolution of the drink.

 The Viennese bestowed the name Kapuziner, possibly in the 18th century, on an early version that included whipped cream and spices.
 Later, the Kapuziner was introduced in northern Italy during the period of Austrian domination, and Italians started to use it for the beverage as well as the friar dress.
 It is sometimes said to have been served in the coffeehouses of Trieste and other Italian areas of the Austro-Hungarian Empire in the early 20th century, spreading throughout the Kingdom of Italy after World War I. However, the existence in central Italy of a coffee drink mixed with milk named cappuccino is already documented in the 19th century.